Sumitomo Group: History

 The Sumitomo Group traces its roots to a bookshop in Kyoto founded circa 1615 by Masatomo Sumitomo, a former Buddhist monk.
 Even today, management of the group is guided by his "Founder's Precepts", written in the 17th century.

 Copper refining made the company famous.
 Riemon Soga, Masatomo Sumitomo's brother-in-law, learned Western methods of copper refining.
 In 1590, he established a smelting business, Izumiya, literally meaning "spring shop".
 Riemon perfected techniques that allowed the extraction of silver from copper ore, something Japanese technology had not previously accomplished.

 The smelting and smithing business was moved from Kyoto to Osaka by the late 17th century.
 Soga passed control of the company to his son Tomomochi who managed its transformation into a major trading house during the Edo period.
 Sumitomo began to export copper, import silk, and provide financial services.
 By 1691, copper mining had been added to the portfolio.

 The Meiji Restoration allowed Sumitomo to import and utilize Western machines and techniques in its mines.
 Sumitomo soon branched out into even more business areas entering the machine and coal industries, as well as the forestry, banking and warehousing businesses becoming a zaibatsu, or business conglomerate.

 After World War II, the Japanese zaibatsu conglomerates, including Sumitomo, were dissolved by the GHQ and the Japanese government.
 The group reformed as a keiretsu, a group of independent companies organized around The Sumitomo Bank (now Sumitomo Mitsui Banking Corporation) and bound together by cross shareholding.

 Many companies continue to use the word Sumitomo in their corporate names.
 Most of them are managed independently and listed at Tokyo Stock Exchange (TSE) and other stock exchanges with highly dispersed shareholders.
 For some, the name only shows their historic origin, and they are no longer considered part of the Sumitomo Group.

+In 1982, Sumitomo reported an energy conservation program.